10 Marketing Mistakes Therapists Make (and How to Fix Them)

 7. Thinking SEO Is Optional for Therapy Practices

-Search Engine Optimization (SEO) sounds technical and intimidating, causing many mental health professionals to ignore it.
-They assume that if they do good work, clients will find them.
-But in today's digital world, if you're not visible in search results, you're practically invisible.
-SEO for therapists isn't optional; it's essential for helping clients find you when they use Google to search for help.
+Search Engine Optimization (SEO) sounds technical and intimidating, but you shouldn't ignore it.
+While it's common to assume that if you do good work clients will find you, in today's digital world, if you're not visible in search results, you're practically invisible.
+SEO for therapists isn't optional anymore; it's essential for helping clients find you when they use Google or another search engine to ask for help.

+It also doesn't have to be that scary.
 At its core, SEO is simply the process of making your website more friendly to search engines so you appear higher in rankings.
 It involves using keywords that potential clients are searching for, like "trauma therapist in Austin" or "online couples counseling."
-Unlike Google Ads, which cost money, basic SEO is free and offers long-term benefits.
+And, unlike Google Ads, which cost money, basic SEO is free and offers long-term benefits.

 You don't need to be an expert to get started.
 Implementing a few basic strategies can make a significant difference in how many people find your practice online.